akettring/pi_cam/README.md

 - Budget.
 No monthly/yearly fees.
 Parts for under $100.
 - Edutainment.
 Learn about raspberry pi programming!

 These instructions cover syncing with Dropbox using rsync, which is surprisingly easy.

-I have also tested these instructions for Google Drive.
-There is no difference.
+Also tested for Goole Drive.

 ## Step 0.
 Prepare the pi

-Buy a raspberry pi and whatever camera you like, USB or ribbon cable.
+- Buy a raspberry pi and whatever camera you like, USB or ribbon cable.

-Install the default Raspbian OS.
+- Install the default Raspbian OS.
+Headless/minimal installation never works for me.

-Boot and set up wifi.
-I suggest to enable SSH using `raspi-config` or in the preferences menu.
+- Boot and set up wifi.
+I suggest to enable SSH using `raspi-config` or in the preferences menu, and then go headless from this point.

-Clone the contents of this git repo into your home directory.
+- Clone the contents of this git repo into your home directory.
 It may be necesseary to run `chmod +x /home/pi/bin/ -Rv`

 ## Step 1.
 Set up the cam

 Make the following directories on your raspberry pi.
-The camera first dumps files into the pi_cam folder, then move_files.sh splits them.
+The camera first dumps files into the pi_cam folder, and then move_files.sh splits them to pics and vids.
+This is especially convenient if you wish to send pics and vids to different cloud services.

     mkdir /home/pi/pi_cam
     mkdir /home/pi/pi_pics
     mkdir /home/pi/pi_vids

+Inistall motion and configure.

     sudo apt install motion
     cp /etc/motion/motion.conf ~/motion.conf.bak